rdkcentral/Lightning-UI-Components/CONTRIBUTING.md

 * Limit the first line to 72 characters or less
 * Reference issues and pull requests liberally in the body
 * When only changing documentation, include `[ci skip]` in the commit title

-**Breaking Changes**

-If your feature includes a breaking change (i.e. changes a component API), be sure to add `BREAKING CHANGE` to the body of the commit message

 ### JavaScript Styleguide